Community Involvement

 Every year since 2000, we've opened our company to the community during the Hioki Festival.
 Planned and orchestrated by employees, the event offers all employees a chance to become hosts and welcome area residents.
 In addition to a Kids’ Plaza and stalls manned by more than 40 local businesses, the popular festival includes dance and musical stage performances as well as events like electricity-related craft-making sessions and company tours.

-Recitals and public talks
+Recitals and public lectures

 Youth programs